icopy-site/awesome/docs/awesome/awesome-vue.md

 - [Building a realtime quiz with VueJS using a starter kit](https://github.com/ably-labs/realtime-quiz-framework/blob/main/TUTORIAL.md) by Srushtika Neelakantam (October 2020)
 - [Make an Heart clicker with vue.js and firebase](https://dev.to/venatus/tutorial-make-an-heart-clicker-with-vue-js-and-firebase-3npe)
 - [Building an E-Commerce app with Vue.js, Vuex & Axios](https://codesource.io/building-an-e-commerce-app-with-vue-js-vuex-axios/) by Deven Rathore ( November 2020)
+- [Vue.js Debugging: A Guide to Fixing Your Frontend](https://snipcart.com/blog/vuejs-debugging) - Learn the basics of Vue.js debugging.
+This guide will walk you through a tutorial on how to fix your application's frontend.

 ### Examples